 The complainant will also be provided with copies of minutes, subject to any necessary redactions under the Data Protection Act 2018 and the UK GDPR.
-Any further action the Trust plans to take to resolve the issue will be explained to the complainant in writing.
+Any further action the trust plans to take to resolve the issue will be explained to the complainant in writing.

 If the complainant is not satisfied with the outcome suggested, the procedure will progress to stage three.
-A request to escalate to stage three will be made to the Governor Professional to the Board of Trustees within 10 school days of the end of stage two, i.e. communication of an outcome.
+A request to escalate to stage three will be made to the clerk to the board of trustees within 10 school days of the end of stage two, i.e. communication of an outcome.